Spherical maximal functions and Hardy spaces for Fourier integral operators: Introduction

 \subsection{Ideas behind the proofs}

-Just as in \cite{Sogge-Stein90,MoSeSo92,Schlag-Sogge97} and in more recent work on the $L^{p}$ boundedness of complex spherical maximal functions and related operators (see e.g.~\cite{MiYaZh17,LiShSoYa23,BeRaSa19}), our spherical maximal function bounds follow from estimates for wave propagators.
+Just as in \cite{Sogge-Stein90,MoSeSo92,Schlag-Sogge97} and in more recent work on the $L^{p}$ boundedness of complex spherical maximal functions and related operators (see e.g.~\cite{MiYaZh17,LiShSoYa25,BeRaSa19}), our spherical maximal function bounds follow from estimates for wave propagators.
 More precisely, to derive Theorem \ref{thm:maximalhypintro}, we make use of both fixed-time and local smoothing estimates for Fourier integral operators, as can be found in \cite{Smith98a,HaPoRo20,Rozendaal22b,LiRoSoYa24}.
 This approach, which relies on the same ideas as in \cite{Sogge-Stein90} (see also \cite{Sogge17,BeHiSo21}), leads to a version of Theorem \ref{thm:maximalFIOintro} for general Fourier integral operators, which in turn implies both Theorems \ref{thm:maximalhypintro} and \ref{thm:maximalFIOintro} as well as their various extensions.

+Although our approach to obtaining maximal function bounds is analogous to that in the literature, one of the main goals of this article is to prove estimates which are sharp in a variety of geometric settings, and a significant part of the article is dedicated to showing that our results are indeed essentially sharp.
+As in the case of the results on local smoothing in \cite{Rozendaal22b,LiRoSoYa24}, working with the Hardy spaces for Fourier integral operators allows one to obtain sharp estimates even where the corresponding sharp bounds for $L^{p}(\Rn)$ are not yet known, at the price of the additional work required to deal with the more complicated $\Hp$ norm.

-A significant part of the article is dedicated to proving that our results are essentially sharp.
-In the case of Theorem \ref{thm:maximalFIOintro}, sharpness follows for $p\geq 2(n+1)/(n-1)$ by combining \eqref{eq:Sobolevintro} with the $L^{p}$ mapping properties of the individual operators, but in Theorem \ref{thm:sharpFIO1} we prove a more general lower bound for $s$ in \eqref{eq:maximalFIOintro} which does not hold in the $L^{p}$ scale (see Remark \ref{rem:SSS}).
+In the case of Theorem \ref{thm:maximalFIOintro}, sharpness follows for $p\geq \frac{2(n+1)}{n-1}$ by combining \eqref{eq:Sobolevintro} with the $L^{p}$ mapping properties of the individual operators, but in Theorem \ref{thm:sharpFIO1} we prove a more general lower bound for $s$ in \eqref{eq:maximalFIOintro} which does not hold in the $L^{p}$ scale (see Remark \ref{rem:SSS}).
 To prove sharpness for $1\leq p\leq 2$ one has to produce additional focusing of order $1/p$, which we do in Theorem \ref{thm:sharpFIO2} using a Knapp example that cannot be used to prove sharpness of the corresponding estimate in the $L^{p}$ scale (see Remark \ref{rem:sharpLp}).
 In fact, Theorems \ref{thm:sharpFIO1} and \ref{thm:sharpFIO2} both concern more general Fourier integral operators, and the proofs rely on an improvement of a lemma from \cite{Rozendaal22b,LiRoSoYa24} which relates such operators to associated flow maps, Lemma \ref{lem:flow}.
-We do not know whether our results are sharp for $2<p<2(n+1)/(n-1)$ (see also Remark \ref{rem:sharpintermediate}).
+We do not know whether our results are sharp for $2<p<\frac{2(n+1)}{n-1}$ (see also Remark \ref{rem:sharpintermediate}).

 Although the spherical averages can be expressed as a linear combination of terms involving the half-wave propagators, the contributions of these terms might, a priori, cancel each other out.
 To nonetheless derive sharpness of Theorem \ref{thm:maximalhypintro} from sharpness of maximal function bounds for half-wave propagators, in the proof of Theorem \ref{thm:sharphyp1} we microlocalize to regions of phase space where there is only a single such term.
 Moreover, due to the fact that our maximal function bounds for Fourier integral operators are sharp under very mild conditions, we can use FIO calculus to show that various extensions of Theorem \ref{thm:maximalhypintro} are also essentially sharp.